Glitch + GitHub

 This text can be anything, even just the word “testing.”
 Just remember that we’re going to push this change to GitHub, so it shouldn’t be private or embarrassing. 🙈

-Now, in the console, if you type git status, you’ll see there are changes tracked by git:
+Now, in the console, if you type git status

 Also, git is providing some helpful tips about the commands you can use going forward.
 What we want to do is stage the changes to the README.md file and commit them.

-First, type git add README.md in the console and press Enter.
+in the console and press Enter.

-Then, type git status in the console again to see how this has changed things.
+in the console again to see how this has changed things.

-While a git commit can include multiple files, in this instance we’re just changing one file so we don’t need to git add anything else.
+While a git commit can include multiple files, in this instance we’re just changing one file so we don’t need to git add

-In the console, type git commit -m "My first commit" (make sure to include the quote marks) and press Enter.
+In the console, type git commit -m "My first commit"

-• git commit says you’re making a commit
+says you’re making a commit- the

-• the -m means you’re including a message with your commit (which you always want to do)
+means you’re including a message with your commit (which you always want to do) - the bit in quotes is your commit message and can be customized

 Over the course of the semester, we’ll talk more in depth about what makes a good commit message, but, for now, “My first commit” is good enough 👍🏻

-Once more, type git status into the console.
+into the console.
 You should now see a notification:

 Your branch is ahead of ‘gh/master’ by 1 commit.

-Using the git push command in the console will then move those changes up to GitHub and another git status will show that things are back in sync.
-If you go to your project on Glitch and your repo on GitHub, both places should now show the changes you made to your README.md file.
+will show that things are back in sync.
+If you go to your project on Glitch and your repo on GitHub, both places should now show the changes you made to your README.md

 If it’s helpful, you can also watch me go through the process of editing files in VS Code, committing my changes and pushing those changes up to GitHub.